simonewebdesign/simonewebdesign/source/_posts/2013-09-07-how-to-load-jquery-plugins-with-requirejs.md

 </h3>

 <p>
-  <a href="http://requirejs.org/docs/jquery.html" title="How to use RequireJS with jQuery" target="_blank" rel="external nofollow noreferrer">Use RequireJS with jQuery</a> to manage dependencies.
-More specifically, you can use the <a href="http://requirejs.org/docs/api.html#config-shim" target="_blank" rel="external nofollow noreferrer">shim config</a> to <strong>specify dependencies for jQuery plugins</strong> that are not <a href="http://requirejs.org/docs/whyamd.html" target="_blank" title="Why AMD?" rel="external nofollow noreferrer">AMD modules</a>.
+  <a href="https://requirejs.org/docs/jquery.html" title="How to use RequireJS with jQuery" rel="external">Use RequireJS with jQuery</a> to manage dependencies.
+More specifically, you can use the <a href="https://requirejs.org/docs/api.html#config-shim" rel="external">shim config</a> to <strong>specify dependencies for jQuery plugins</strong> that are not <a href="https://requirejs.org/docs/whyamd.html" title="Why AMD?" rel="external">AMD modules</a>.
 </p>

 <p>